By: Peg Carmany

 On top of all of these fun to-do’s we also have Rummikub, bridge and chair volleyball.
 When these events are going on, they bring out the best in us!
 You get a chance to see everyone’s friendly, but competitive nature.
 Some of the games can get intense, and they will have you on the edge of your seat!

 One of my personal favorites is our worship services.
 I’m happy to know that our residents have a place, right at home, where they can attend services.
 New residents love attending these services, and it is a great way to meet others in the community.
 On top of this, we also have prayer groups that meet regularly.

 If you are the crafty type, like me, you will enjoy our art classes and knit and crochet groups.
 These groups create an endless amount of beautiful crafts.
 We have some very talented artists!
 And, you can really see the personality of individual shine through their work.

 For the busy bee:

 If you are looking to get out, many times we have dinners out and other outings, with transportation provided.
-Even in the cold, wintery months, it is nice to get a breath of fresh air.
-Or, outings on the bus to look at Christmas lights, also a personal favorite!
+Even in the cold, wintery months it is nice to get a breath of fresh air.
+Or, outings in the bus to look at Christmas lights, also a personal favorite!